Koltonix/COMP270-worksheet-4/readme.md

 - You can then add the MapToData class to any GameObject in the scene and assign it your image along with any customisation you desired.
 - When you run you will see the mesh generated.
 - **NOTE:** Currently you cannot saved the mesh outside of runtime.
+- **NOTE:** The water is not generated at runtime and has to be placed manually, or extended with another script.

 |                                                      |                                                      |
 |------------------------------------------------------|------------------------------------------------------|